ondrejhonus/vege-dreams/content/posts/pasta/pomodoro/index.md

 ---
-title: "Pasta Pomodoro (Fancy)"
+title: "Pasta Pomodoro"
-date: 2025-05-14T15:00:00+02:00
+date: 2025-08-05T18:00:00+02:00
 draft: false
-tags: ["stove-cooked", "pasta", "italian", "lunch"]
+tags: ["stove-cooked", "pasta", "italian", "lunch", "dinner"]
 categories: ["Pasta"]
 ---

-This is a very simple pasta recipe.
-It's easy, comforting, and always hits the spot.
-I usually make it with penne instead of spaghetti because I love penne lol.
-I call this my fancy depression meal.
+This is a surprisingly delicious pasta recipe that I learnt off of some italian influencers.
+I tried my best to follow as closely as possible to keep the italian tradition.

 <div class="recipe" id="recipe">
-Prep time: 10 minutes
+Prep time: 5 minutes

-Cooking time: 15 minutes
+Cooking time: 10 minutes

 ### Ingredients
 - [ ] A portion of pasta
-- [ ] 2 cloves garlic, minced
+- [ ] 2 cloves garlic, cut into quarters
-- [ ] Small red onion, diced
+- [ ] 1 tsp olive oil
-- [ ] Fresh tomatoes, diced (or canned tomatoes)
+- [ ] Fresh whole cherry tomatoes (or canned tomatoes if u r in a pinch)
 - [ ] Salt and pepper to taste
 - [ ] Grated hard cheese

-#### Optional Ingredients (Makes it not pomodoro tho lol)
-- [ ] Diced carrots
-- [ ] Diced bell pepper
-- [ ] A squeeze of lemon juice
-- [ ] Mashed up avocado
-- [ ] Mozarella
-- [ ] Fresh basil
+- [ ] Fresh herbs (basil, oregano)

 <hr>

 ### Steps
-1. Bring a pot of salted water to a boil and cook the pasta according to the package instructions.
+1. Bring a pot of salted water to a boil and start cooking the pasta according to the package instructions.
-2. While the pasta cooks, heat a bit of olive oil in a pan.
+2. While the pasta cooks, heat a tsp of olive oil in a pan.
-3. Add the minced garlic and diced red onion to the pan.
+3. Add the garlic pieces and sear them for a minute (not until golded brown, coz they're going to burn if you sear them too much).
-4. If using, add the diced carrots and bell pepper shortly after the onion and garlic.
-Cook until softened.
-5. Stir in the diced fresh tomatoes (or canned tomatoes).
-Let it simmer for a few minutes until the tomatoes break down into a sauce.
+5. Put the whole cherry tomatoes into the pan and let it simmer for a few minutes until the tomatoes soften and you can then mash them into a sauce.
-6. Season the sauce with salt and pepper to taste.
-If desired, add a squeeze of lemon juice for brightness.
-You can also add some mashed up avocado to improve the texture of the sauce.
+6. Season the sauce with salt and pepper to taste, also put cut up basil and oregano and stir it in.
-7. Add the cooked pasta to the pan with the sauce.
-Mix it all together.
+7. Add the cooked pasta to the pan with the sauce, reserve pasta water.
+Mix it all together, if it feels too dry, put some pasta water into it.
-8. Top with grated hard cheese and optional mozzarella if desired.
-If you feel really fancy, you can put some fresh basil leaves on the top.
+8. Put onto a plate and top if with some hard cheese.
+Enjoy the authentic pasta pomodoro!
 </div>